DiboraHaile/Casualty/README.md

 ## Tasks
-- [ ] Perform a causal inference task using Pearl’s framework;
+- [x] Perform a causal inference task using Structural Model;
 - [ ] Infer the causal graph from observational data and then validate the graph;
 - [ ] Merge machine learning with causal inference;